leobeeson/query-expansion/wbs.md

    * A `relevance` score for its current `category` label.
    * A suggested label for its most relevant `category`.
    * A `relevance` score for the suggested most relevant `category`.
+6. API POST endpoint that receives a batch of search queries belonging to the same `category`, and returns similar search queries.

 ## Tasks